JuliaLang/julia/stdlib/Pkg/docs/src/index.md

 #### Test-specific dependencies

-Sometimes one might to want to use some packages only at testing time but not enforce a dependency on them when the package is used.
+Sometimes one might want to use some packages only at testing time but not enforce a dependency on them when the package is used.
 This is possible by adding dependencies to a "test target" to the Project file.
 Here we add the `Test` standard library as a test-only dependency by adding the following to the Project file: